castle/castle-ruby/README.md

 end
 ```

 Create a challenge, which will send the user and SMS if this is the default pairing.
+After the challenge has been verified, `authorize!` will not throw any further exceptions until any suspicious behavior is detected.

 ```ruby
 class ChallengeController < ApplicationController